AdobeDocs/experience-platform.en/help/xdm/api/schemas.md

 >[!NOTE]
 >
->The example call below is only a basic example of how to create a schema-type resource in the API.
+>The example call below is only a baseline example of how to create a schema in the API, with the minimal composition requirements of a class and no mixins.
 For complete steps on how to create a schema in the API, including how to assign fields using mixins and data types, see the [schema creation tutorial](../tutorials/create-schema-api.md).

 **API format**